[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 pontifex maximus, vested for the 12th time with the tribunician power,

-emperor for the 6th time, consul for the 5th, Father of the Fatherland,
+imperator for the 6th time, consul for the 5th, Father of the Fatherland,

-built a New Traiana Road
+built the New Traiana Road

 from Volsinii to the border